czzarr/czzarr.github.com/source/_posts/2012-05-07-polling-and-uncertainty.markdown

 polls. _Nicolas Sarkozy is falling from 2% in today's poll from IPSOS_, _Francois Hollande slipped below 33% after the crisis_ etc...
 Everybody seems to give a lot of credit to these polls forgeting most of the time that they are just statistical estimations of the reality.
-But what is their realibility ?
+But what is their realibility?

 ## Organizing the Opinion Poll